aymericbeaumet/metalsmith-concat/README.md

 You can force an existing output file to be overwritten by setting this option to `true`.

-#### keepConcatenated
-Type: `Boolean`
-Default: `false`

-Whether to keep the files which were concatenated.
-By default they are not kept and deleted from the build (thus only keeping the newly created file at `options.output`).

 #### insertNewLine
 Type: `Boolean` / `String`
 Default: `true`